What Is MLOps?

 - MLOps regulates deployment at scale.
 Currently, the problem lies not in development but in the deployment of machine learning models, especially when required to deploy and manage thousands of models into production.

 - MLOps maintains the health of ML models at scale.
 MLOps establishes a system that autonomously maintains the health of machine learning models at scale.
 Sustaining the health of deployed machine learning models is a crucial job.
 Deployed models need continuous monitoring for behavior on real-world data and should be able to detect problems like model drift, data drift, and so on, automatically.

 - MLOps provides CICD for machine learning projects.
 Continuous integration and continuous deployment (CICD) were made possible by DevOps practices for software products; however, for machine learning products, the traditional DevOps practices cannot be used for CICD, due to scale and its manner of operation.
 This generates the need for MLOps systems to provide CICD for machine learning projects.

 - MLOps systems provide model governance solutions.
 This is crucial, especially in big organizations where machine learning models are deployed on a global scale and manually tracking rules, regulations, and compatible versions of the machine learning model become almost impossible.

 Here are some well-known MLOps framework and platforms:

 - Algorithmia.
-Algorithmia helps to deploy, manage, and scale machine learning projects.
+Algorithmia helps to deploy, manage, and scale machine learning projects by providing machine learning workflows and procedures for IT, data scientists, and other teams that coordinate machine learning models in production.
 It retains model versioning, maintains pipelines, and supports deploy models at scale.
 However, for now, it doesn’t offer assistance for model training.

 - SageMaker.
 SageMaker is a fully managed service offered as part of AWS.
 It lends support for model training, debugging, hyper-parameter tuning, deployment, and monitoring as part of its studio environment.